 He doesn’t understand how she could hate him, and then all of the sudden be kissing him.
 Spencer does an imitation of this kissing in order to illustrate his point.Carly is quick to point out that she doesn’t kiss like that: she kisses “like a princess!”
 (I love Carly so so so much.)
 Yes, be sure that he knows this.
 It is important that he knows this.He grounds her “for until college”, and forbids her from seeing Griffin anymore.Spencer assumes that Griffin put the moves on her, but Carly is forced to admit that she kissed him first.
 SPENCER DOES NOT LIKE THIS.
 AT ALL.I just love this whole thing, because Carly never did anything wrong.
 It might be imposing of Spencer to forbid the relationship, but it’s well within his rights as guardian; but the fact that he grounds her is that much more ridiculous, because, like I said, she never actually did anything wrong.
 And he enjoys it.

 Carly keeps reminding him that she’s almost 15, a girl grown.
 Just last week she sent him out to get…Spencer doesn’t like being reminded of the errand, and supposedly there were promises that the subject would never come up again.
 Anyway, girls don’t become women just because they begin menstruating, but on the other hand, they sort of do.
-I mean it’s an indication of sexual maturity.
-That’s what it is.
-And Spencer knows she’s flowered, so to speak (too much ASoIaF).
+I mean it’s an indication of sexual maturity of a kind.
 Am I actually pointing out that Carly is menstruating and Spencer knows it?
 I think I am.
 Well, she’s 15 abouts, so chances were she was anyway.

 Spencer’s overreaction to the entire situation only grows.
 We next see Carly at school – Spencer has been driving her to and from, and refused to give her her allowance unless she dresses according to his standards: grey turtleneck sweater, below-the-knee skirt, and high boots.
 That’s right: he’s actually forcing her to wear excessively modest clothing now.
 (Although if you look back to “iChristmas”, Carly isn’t exactly a stripper even when she chooses her own clothes.)Griffin doesn’t go to their school, but he swings by to see Carly.
 Spencer, however, is masquerading as a janitor, and catches them.Yeah.